KaNoOoKAh/somatic-awareness-lab.md/14-Trials/abdominal_control_intro_trial_01.md

 **Media:** https://youtu.be/DPgpCUR92bU

 ## Purpose
 This trial documents an introductory attempt to regain conscious control over abdominal regions through inward  contraction.
-While aLeo creating awareness annd a physical annd mental connection with other abdominal areas.
+While also creating awareness and a physical and mental connection with other abdominal areas.

 The goal is to rebuild mind–body connection, improve somatic awareness, and begin restoring physical control that has been disrupted or lost.